imandrec/Lat-Lon/README.md

 ### Rate Limiting

 Lat-Lon includes rate limiting to prevent abuse of the IPStack API.
 The default rate limit is set to 5 requests per minute.
 If you exceed the rate limit, you will receive a "Rate limit exceeded" message.
 You can adjust the rate limit settings in the task.py file.

+### Security

+To improve security, I am using the 'dotenv' library to load sensitive environment variables from a hidden '.env' file.
+This helps in keeping sensitive information, such as API keys and credentials, out of the codebase and away from public repositories.